Becky139/mutts-cuts/README.md

 This process has been documented separately in [DEPLOYMENT.md](DEPLOYMENT.md)

-Update - More dependancies were added after deployment.
+Update - More dependencies were added after deployment.
 [WhiteNoise](http://whitenoise.evans.io/en/stable/) was used instead of [Cloudinary](https://cloudinary.com/).

 For a small site, it's better for the web app to serve its own static files rather than rely on a 3rd party API.
 It was also much easier to setup.

-Update - there was an unforseen deployment issue with [Heroku](https://status.heroku.com/incidents/2413).
-As described by the link this was to prevent unauthorised access to gitHub repositories.
+Update - there was an unforeseen deployment issue with [Heroku](https://status.heroku.com/incidents/2413).
+As described by the link this was to prevent unauthorised access to GitHub repositories.

 This was resolved by deploying to Heroku via the CLI in Gitpod.

-1. Login to heroku and enter your details.
+1. Login to Heroku and enter your details.
-command: heroku login -i
+command: Heroku login -i
-2. Get your app name from heroku.
+2. Get your app name from Heroku.
-command: heroku apps
+command: Heroku apps
-3. Set the heroku remote.
+3. Set the Heroku remote.
 (Replace <app_name> with your actual app name)
-command: heroku git:remote -a <app_name>
+command: Heroku git:remote -a <app_name>
-4. Add, commit and push to github
+4. Add, commit and push to GitHub
 command: git add . && git commit -m "Deploy to Heroku via CLI"
-5. Push to both github and heroku
+5. Push to both github and Heroku
 command: git push origin main
 command: git push heroku main